Nikitajain121/pratham_chatbot/README.md

  3. Free 5$ AI tokens with pay as you model
  4. Option to choose from AI models
  5. And separate plan for teams with upgradations.
+ 6. Using the Haiku model, the total monthly cost for 1,000 users, each with an average of five queries, comes to just $4.875.
+This is significantly lower compared to other models.

 II.
 For a detailed explanation and demonstration, please watch the YouTube video.--
 @ https://www.youtube.com/watch?v=vr_4DAQYbRA